Dense Pneumatic Conveying#

 Solid Objects#

 The solid object is a simplex surface mesh that represents the shape of a slug.
-The mesh is generated with the Gmsh software.
+The mesh is generated with Gmsh.
 The following figure shows the different parts of the slug.
 The length of the slug core (where particles fully obstruct the pipe; in green) is 0.5 m, and 45° planes inclined are placed the rear and the front of the slug (in blue).
 The stationary layer (the layer between periodic slugs; in red) has a height of 0.021 m which represents 20 % of the cross-section area of the pipe.

 subsection solid objects